siscia/siscia.github.io/_posts/2013-06-22-asciidoc-to-markdown.md

 ---
 {% include JB/setup %}

-I have some free time and so I am trying to contribuite to the clojure-cookbook project.
+I have some free time and so I am trying to contribute to the clojure-cookbook project.
 (It's really interesting, you should check it out)

-I wrote a couple of very stupid recipes and now I am waiting for the proff reading and correction, if you wanna help:
+I wrote a couple of very stupid recipes and now I am waiting for the proof reading and correction, if you wanna help:

 [Deploy on lein](https://github.com/siscia/clojure-cookbook/blob/lein/deployment/deploy-on-lein/deploy-on-lein.asciidoc)